redislabs-training/ru203/README.md

 running the RediSearch module, and RediSearch queries you can run against this data.

+## Getting Help

+Wondering what this is or how to use it?
+Stop by the #ru203-querying-indexing-and-full-text-search channel in our Discord server: https://discord.gg/wYQJsk5c4A.

 ## Getting RediSearch

 You can run Redis with RediSearch for free with a Redis Cloud Essentials account: